andrewwyld/CSRewardMaticACV/Report.md

 ## Assumptions

 * system shall fail in case of a score value overflow.
-* reward groups shall be interpreted sequentially in the order that they are read, similar to how one would expect to see rewards in a game as they progress through the levels of diffculty.
+* reward groups shall be interpreted sequentially in the order that they are read from the input json file, similar to how one would expect to see rewards in a game as they progress through the levels of diffculty.

 ## Code localisation